Definition of Cost of Goods Sold

 What Includes in Cost of Goods Sold?

-The following costs are included in the C.O.G sold:
+The following costs include in the C.O.G sold:

 - Cost of purchase of a product or its parts.